somework/cqrs/docs/usage.md

 These commands respect the naming strategy configured for the bundle when presenting handler information.

+For transport routing specifically, rely on `bin/console somework:cqrs:debug-transports` as the canonical source of truth.
+The command reflects the compiled container configuration, so you can confirm which Messenger transports will receive your CQRS messages before rolling out infrastructure changes.

 See the [configuration reference](reference.md) for the exhaustive list of options you can tune.